Memo to Jeff Sessions: If you care about rule of law, don’t resign

 8 Min Read

-(Reuters) - Attorney General Jeff Sessions must wake up every morning wondering new presidential condemnation the day will bring.
+(Reuters) - Attorney General Jeff Sessions must wake up every morning wondering what new presidential condemnation the day will bring.
 Last week was the New York Times interview in which President Trump said he wouldn’t have appointed Sessions – Trump’s first and for a long time only supporter in the U.S. Senate – had he known Sessions would step aside from the Justice Department’s investigation of possible collusion between the Trump campaign and Russia during the 2016 presidential election.

 On Monday morning, the president asked via Twitter why his “beleaguered AG” was not “looking into Crooked Hillarys crimes & Russia relations.”
 On Tuesday, President Trump was even more critical, tweeting, “Attorney General Jeff Sessions has taken a VERY weak position on Hillary Clinton crimes.”
 Trump’s new communications head, Anthony Scaramucci, told radio host Hugh Hewitt that it’s fair to read the president’s tweets as a signal that Trump wants Sessions to resign.
 Even Sessions’ allies, according to a Reuters report Tuesday afternoon, believe the president is trying to force his AG to quit.